Tomb of Tutankhamun

-Dr. Ragab and a team of archaeologists, engineers, and architects, along with specially selected Egyptian craftsmen, used Howard Carter's notes on the original tomb to faithfully reproduce the entire tomb, down to the tiniest ounce of treasure that had been placed with the boy king.
+Dr. Ragab in addition to a team of archaeologists, engineers, and architects, along with specially selected Egyptian craftsmen, used Howard Carter’s notes on the original tomb to faithfully reproduce the entire tomb, down to the tiniest ounce of treasure that had been placed with the boy king.

 - The Entrance Passage

 - The Antechamber

 - The Annexe